Alenadao92/Free-Visitor-Analyzer-For-Download/README.md

 # Visitor-Analyzer
 Deliver digital analysis to brick-and-motar world by the power of facial recognition technology.
-Free [Visitor Analyzer App](https://gigasource.io/visitor-analyzer/) For Download
+Free [Visitor Analyzer App](https://gigasource.io/visitor-analyzer/) For Download.
 ![Visitor Analyzer](https://gigasource.b-cdn.net/wp-content/uploads/2020/01/visitor-advertising.png)
 ## A complete visitor tracking and analyzing solution
 Deliver digital analysis to brick-and-motar world by the power of facial recognition technology